Best Time to Dive Komodo 2026

-A complete month-by-month guide (2025) to Komodo diving conditions — visibility, temperatures, manta season, and the best zones to dive.
+Complete month-by-month guide to Komodo diving conditions — visibility, water temperature, manta ray season (December–March), November conditions and the best zones for every skill level.

 PADI 5★ IDC Resort